mongodb/docs/source/reference/replica-status.rst

    The ``lastHeartbeat`` value provides an :term:`ISODate` formatted date of the last heartbeat received from this node.
-Compare this value to the value of the :status:`date` field to track latency between these nodes.
+Compare this value to the value of the :mongodb:status:`date` field to track latency between these nodes.

    This value is only present for remote nodes.